jscinoz/optimus-vfio-docs/NOTES.md

     xorg-server-1.19.5/dix/dispatch.c:4035: AttachOutputGPU: Assertion `new->current_master == pScreen` failed.
   * Test with just QXL and gvt for shiggles
     * Doesn't work, QXL has only "Sink Output", nothing else
+* Does bumblebee even work on the host?

+DONE
+* Figure out why we need to set up vfio-pci manually and libvirt fails
+  * Seems it's setting up VFIO groups wrong?
+* Test using nouveau render node directly
+  * Tentatively done, but need to actually validate our test methodology
+* Instead of custom DSDT, for linux nvidia driver, hack nvidia-acpi.c to just load hard-coded vbios
+  * Works
+* Try with bumblebee
+  * Didn't work with QXL without patching out check for intel GPU
+  * Fails to start second X display on nvidia card due to lack of ouputs
+    * Test if bumblebee even works on the host
+* Try with wayland
+  * So far, wayland just flashes for a bit then freezes